TravelPouch/travelpouch/README.md

 <type>/<descrption>
 ```

-The type is chosen in the following list : feature, fix, hotfix, docs
+The type is chosen in the following list : feature, fix, hotfix, docs, refactor

 The description should be descriptive.
 It is in kebab case.